bufbuild-ru/docs/blog/totw-1-field-names/index.md

   - - meta
     - name: "twitter:card"
       content: "summary_large_image"

-hero:
-  name: "Tip of the week #1: Field names are forever"
-  tagline: "April 8, 2025"
 ---

+# Tip of the week #1: Field names are forever

 > _I wake up every morning and grab the morning paper.
 Then I look at the obituary page.
 If my name is not on it, I get up. — Ben Franklin_